-- a) encourage connectivity between different habitats and designated sites; - b) provide opportunities for local communities to access open space and provide for healthy recreation; and - c) relieve recreational pressures on internationally important nature conservation sites.
+- a) encourage connectivity between different habitats and designated sites; - b) provide opportunities for local communities to access open space and provide for healthy recreation; and - c) relieve recreational pressure on internationally important nature conservation sites.

-The Authority will work with other partners and adjoining authorities to develop green infrastructure, and to ensure the impacts of development within and outside the National Park's boundary do not affect the landscape character of the National Park or the internationally important nature conservation designations.
-However, providing a new Suitable Alternative Natural Greenspace (SANG) in the nationally protected landscape of the National Park as mitigation for development outside the National Park is not appropriate, and will only be considered in exceptional circumstances where very significant benefits for the landscape, biodiversity and internationally designated sites of the National Park can be clearly demonstrated.
+The Authority will work with other partners and adjoining authorities to develop green infrastructure, and to ensure the impacts of development both within and outside the National Park's boundary do not adversely affect the landscape character of the National Park or the internationally important nature conservation designations.
+However, providing new Suitable Alternative Natural Greenspace (SANG) in the nationally protected landscape of the National Park as mitigation for development outside the National Park is not appropriate, and will only be considered in exceptional circumstances where very significant benefits for the landscape, biodiversity and internationally designated sites of the National Park can be clearly demonstrated.

-- 5.45 The Authority will also work with Natural England and other local authorities, as well as a range of relevant stakeholders, to develop a strategic approach to prevent adverse effects on internationally designated nature conservation sites in the New Forest. - 5.46 With the population who live within an easy journey of the New Forest increasing rapidly, and planned development immediately surrounding the Park set to rise significantly, an increased number of visitors are likely to want to enjoy the National Park in the coming years.
+- 5.45 The Authority will also work with Natural England and other local authorities, as well as a range of relevant stakeholders, to develop a strategic approach to prevent adverse effects on internationally designated nature conservation sites in the New Forest. - 5.46 With the population who live within an easy journey of the New Forest increasing rapidly, and planned development immediately surrounding the Park set to rise significantly, an increased number of visitors are likely to come to enjoy the National Park in the coming years.
 Clearly this will present challenges in how to balance the enjoyment of visitors with the conservation and enhancement of the special qualities of the National Park.
 Recreation management will be critical, and a review of the New Forest National Park Recreation Management Strategy (2010-2030) is being undertaken. - 5.47 To take forward the actions within the Recreation Management Strategy (RMS) a RMS Steering Group comprising six organisations with statutory responsibilities for aspects of recreation, and an RMS Advisory Group, comprising the same six organisations plus 10 key other organisations, have adopted the following Priority Task: "...to agree an overall plan for where within and around the National Park we should encourage people to go to enjoy outdoor recreation, and how this should be achieved.
-The aim would be to both improve the New Forest's recreational experience and enhance the other special qualities (including its rich wildlife, tranquillity and commoning tradition) and to avoid inadvertently damaging the special qualities which people come to the New Forest to enjoy."
+The aim would be to both improve the New Forest's recreational experience and enhance the other special qualities (including its rich wildlife, tranquillity and commoning tradition) and to avoid inadvertently damaging the special qualities which people come to the New Forest to enjoy." - 5.48 National planning policy defines open space as including all open space of public value, including not just land but also areas of water which offer opportunities for sport and recreation and can act as a visual amenity.
+It confirms the importance of access to high quality open spaces and opportunities for sport and recreation, and Policy DP10 supports this approach.
+The open space requirement of 3.5 hectares of open space per 1,000 population has been developed from the Open Space Study commissioned by the Authority and New Forest District Council.
+The standard comprises the 0.2 hectares per 1,000 population of designed play spaces for children and young people, 1.25 hectares of formal recreational space per 1,000 population and 2 hectares of informal open space per 1,000 population.
+Based on the open space requirement as set out above, the Authority requires 35 square metres of public open space to be provided per person.